scipion-chem/docs/plugins/chem-autodock.rst

 .. |form3_1| image:: ../images/autodock_form3_1.png
    :alt: autodock form3_1
-   :width: 47%
+   :width: 45%

 .. |form3_2| image:: ../images/autodock_form3_2.png
    :alt: autodock form3_2
-   :width: 47%
+   :width: 50%

 |

-The results of these protocols are a SetOfStructROIs (Structural Regions Of Interest), containing the predictied binding sites.
+The results of these protocols are a SetOfStructROIs (Structural Regions Of Interest), containing the predicted binding sites.
 The user can visualize them using **Analyze Results**, which will display the General StructROIs viewer.

 Tests for these protocols can be run using::